SEVERAL students pose after a workshop in the parking lot of the school and the logo overlaps

 Partnership Workshops

-Monthly sessions tailored to the communities your organization serves, focusing on cultural identity, healing, and storytelling through poetry.
+Tailored to the communities your organization serves, focusing on cultural identity, healing, and storytelling through poetry.
 Perfect for community centers, libraries, and grassroots orgs.

 Why This Matters